bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

        1. **driver** = The driver used to spin up either a container or vm to run the molecule tests.
 In our case, we will be using the **delegated** driver.
-       The **delegated** driver provides the **hooks** necessary to run Ansible Molecule with your unique vm or container environment.
+       The **delegated** driver provides the **hooks** necessary to run ansible molecule with your unique vm or container environment.
-       In our case, we will integrate AWS into Ansible Molecule using the **hooks**.
+       In our case, we will integrate AWS into ansible molecule using the **hooks**.

        1. **platform** = Given the driver, this tells molecule how to configure the container or vm.
 In our case, we will be spinning up an AWS EC2 instance as our vm.
 We